The Churches of Britain and Ireland

 Newland, Hull - see Hull.

 North Cliffe, St. John.
-SE 873 369. © Tim Pickles.
-Interior view.
-The organ.
-Both © James Murray.
+Its grade II listing dates it to 1873.
+SE 8731 3695. © Tim Pickles.
+Interior view and the organ, both © James Murray.
 James advises that the church was first built in the reign of Henry VII, and was dedicated to St. Leonard.
-Nothing remains of the original building apart from the font. © James Murray
+Nothing remains of the original building apart from the font. © James Murray.
+Link.
+The medieval church probably stood a little further to the east, as large scale O.S. maps show a Church (Site of) at SE 8751 3695.
+In a 2025 Streetview its site lies somewhere in the brown sloping field in the distance.

 Nunkeeling, the sad ruins of St. Mary Magdalene and St. Helena.
+Originally part of a Priory, it was re-built soon after 1800 (link) but had become ruinous by 1940.
 Another view.
-Originally part of a Priory, it was re-built soon after 1800 (Link) but had become ruinous by 1940.
+TA 1455 5015.
 Both © James Murray.
+Grade II listed.

 Orchard Park, Hull - see Hull.